 Providing optimal care to patients with developmental disabilities requires that responders continue learning more about and familiarizing themselves with the challenges and needs of each of their patients.

-Communication is essential during airway management and treatment, as it not only helps first responders understand the treatment needs of their patients, but it also helps ensure patients feel as comfortable and safe as possible during treatment.
+Communication is essential during airway management and treatment, as it not only helps first responders understand the treatment needs of their patients but also helps ensure patients feel as comfortable and safe as possible during treatment.

-Family members tend to know their loved ones best, and for this reason, it may be important to have a family member present during treatment to calm the patient down if they are agitated, answer any questions about the patient’s disability and assist with advocating for their wants and needs.
-This may be especially helpful when treating patients with autism, for instance, since patients with autism may sometimes become agitated around strangers or in unfamiliar situations and environments.
+Family members tend to know their loved ones best, and for this reason, it may be important to have a family member present during treatment to calm down the patient if they are agitated, answer any questions about the patient’s disability, and assist with advocating for their wants and needs.
+This may be especially helpful when treating patients with autism, for example, since patients with autism may sometimes become agitated around strangers or in unfamiliar situations and environments.

 Identifying and understanding behaviors